DegenVets/f2t/README.md

 - Email: support@f2t.io

 ---
-Built with ❤️ for local food communities
+Built with 🦀 Rust and ❤️ for local food communities